-Moving forward, the Group will continuously monitor the market development to stay abreast of business opportunities of the operating countries.
-The Group will also optimise our business models and portfolios to solidify our market competitiveness by participating in different tenders actively.
-At the same time, the Group will leverage its financial position, extensive network from our management, strong quality management system and resources available to implement the future plans cautiously and to safeguard the return to the Shareholders.
+Moving forward, the Group will remain vigilant in monitoring the uncertainties faced by the Group and market development, in order to stay abreast of business opportunities in the operating countries.
+The Group will also optimise its business models and portfolios to solidify its market competitiveness by participating in different tenders actively.
+At the same time, the Group is focusing on realising the value of the properties on hand by selling the properties in the market through engagement with the team.
+The Group will leverage its financial position, extensive network from its management, strong quality management system and resources available to implement appropriate business strategies to mitigate the potential adverse impact on its business operations and to safeguard the return to the Shareholders.